 Download the SMASH 2015 Scholar data sheet

-1. Grade Level: Be in the 9th grade at time of application (Note: UCLA is accepting applicants in the 10th grade for 2016.)
+1. Grade Level: Be in the 9th grade at time of application.

 2. Math Skills: Have strong mathematics skills appropriate for your grade level, as determined by the SMASH math assessment (administered to all SMASH applicants in March).